You’ll never see tougher lighting or composition challenges than those you’ll face in Costa Rica.

-- Bring lots of memory.
-It’s nice to be able to backup and many modern cameras can upload directly to the internet via wi-fi (however most Costa Rican internet connections won’t be fast enough).
+Lots of Memory – It’s nice to be able to backup and many modern cameras can upload directly to the internet via wi-fi (however most Costa Rican internet connections won’t be fast enough).
 If you’re planning to back-up to a memory stick or CD/DVD (yes burners are still commonly used and available at internet cafes) make sure you have any necessary cables and drivers.

-- Spare batteries- batteries are fairly expensive and sometimes past their expiration date.
-If you use rechargeable batteries the voltage (110) and wall sockets are the same as in the United States.
+Spare Batteries – If you use rechargeable batteries the voltage (110) and wall sockets are the same as in the United States.
 You’ll want at least one spare especially if you use rechargeable batteries.
-You will not find a replacement in Costa Rica.
+You will not find a replacement rechargeable battery in Costa Rica.